stark1tty/awesome-PhD/README.md

 #### Digitisation
 - [PAPERLESS-NGX](https://github.com/paperless-ngx/paperless-ngx): Paperless-ngx is a document management system that transforms your physical documents into a searchable online archive so you can keep, well, less paper.
 - [TRANSCRIBUS](https://readcoop.eu/transkribus/): Transkribus is an AI-powered platform for text recognition, transcription and searching of historical documents – from any place, any time, and in any language.

-#### Management and Version Control
-- [DIFFCHECKER](https://www.diffchecker.com/): To compare two files (text/image/PDF/excel) to find the difference between them.
-- [GITHUB AND VERSION CONTROL](https://o-date.github.io/draft/book/github-version-control.html): A brief crash course on GitHub, Git, an version control.
-- [MAKING DATA USEFUL](https://o-date.github.io/draft/book/making-data-useful.html): The single hardest part of making data useful involves disciplining yourself to make your data ‘future-proof’.
-By planning for the long-term at the outset, you also achieve the happy accident of making your data amenable to re-use and distributed collaboration.
-- [THE GOOD RESEARCH HANDBOOK](https://goodresearch.dev/index.html): Organize your code so that it is easy to understand and works reliably.

 #### Scraping
 - [APIFY](https://apify.com/): Build, deploy, and monitor web scraping and browser automation tools.